 The appellant performs work that is similar to the work described for the GS-2152 "station" specialization.
-For instance, he reviews and records flight plans, advises on hazardous weather conditions, and provides assistance to pilots in emergencies.
+For instance, the appellant reviews and records flight plans, advises on hazardous weather conditions, and provides assistance to pilots in emergencies.
 However, we find significant differences between the work of the appellant and the work described in the GS-2152 standard.
-For example, the appellant does not actually conduct pilot briefings on weather conditions; he simply relays weather updates and warnings to pilots.
+For example, the appellant does not actually conduct pilot briefings on weather conditions; he relays weather updates and warnings to pilots.
 Pilots receive pre-flight weather briefings twice a day from weather service personnel via closed-circuit television monitors.
 The appellant does not provide weather information to en route aircraft, and he does not provide assistance to lost pilots.
-Although the appellant reviews completed flight plans for adequacy, he typically does not actively assist pilots in the planning of flights.
+Although the appellant reviews completed flights plans for adequacy, he typically does not actively assist pilots in the planning of flights.

-As a result of these significant differences between the actual work of the appellant and the work described in the GS-2152 standard, there are also significant differences in the required knowledges and skills.
-To perform his weather-related duties, the appellant does not analyze and interpolate weather data, and he is not required to understand the causes and dynamics of aviation weather to the extent described in the GS-2152 standard.
+There are also significant differences in the knowledges and skills required by the appellant as compared to the standard.
+To perform the weather-related duties, the appellant does not analyze and interpolate weather data, and he is not required to understand the causes and dynamics of aviation weather to the extent described in the GS-2152 standard.
 He is not required to perform flight computations or to have knowledge of operating characteristics of a wide variety of aircraft.
-The appellant's position does not require FAA certification for flight service stations, and his position does not require him to meet the physical requirements specified by the GS-2152 qualifications standard.
+The appellant's position does not require FAA certification for flight service stations, and his position does not require him to meet the physical requirements specified by the GS-2152 qualification standard.
 Consequently, we find that the appellant's position is not properly classified in the GS-2152 series.

-We find that the Air Traffic Assistance Series, GS-2154, the most appropriate series for the work of the appellant.
+We find that the Air Traffic Assistance Series, GS-2154, to be the most appropriate series for the work of the appellant.
 The GS-2154 series covers work performed to support air traffic control.
 Positions in this series require knowledge and skill to apply air traffic control procedures, but they do not require the in-depth knowledge of air traffic control functions described in the GS-2152 standard.
 Positions in the GS-2154 series do not require FAA certification and do not carry physical requirements.
 In accordance with the GS-2154 standard, the appellant's position is properly classified as Air Traffic Assistant, GS-2154.